Resident234/php.net/pages/www.php.net_function.include.php.md

-This might be useful:
+This might be useful:<br>

 ```
 <?php
-include $_SERVER[&apos;DOCUMENT_ROOT&apos;].&quot;/lib/sample.lib.php&quot;;
+include $_SERVER[&apos;DOCUMENT_ROOT&apos;]."/lib/sample.lib.php";
 ?>
 ```

-So you can move script anywhere in web-project tree without changes.
+<br>So you can move script anywhere in web-project tree without changes.

 #

-If you want to have include files, but do not want them to be accessible directly from the client side, please, please, for the love of keyboard, do not do this:
+If you want to have include files, but do not want them to be accessible directly from the client side, please, please, for the love of keyboard, do not do this:<br><br>

 ```
 <?php